frankschae/academic-kickstart/content/project/ML_for_PT/index.md

 title: "Machine Learning for Phase Transitions"
 summary: "Data-driven methods based on sample instances of the state of a physical system as a function of the system's parameters."
 authors: [FS in collaboration with Julian Arnold, Eliska Greplova, Agnes Valenti, Martin Zonda, Axel Lode, Gregor Boschung, Sebastian Huber, and Niels Lörch]
-tags: [Machine learning, neural networks, unsupervised learning]
+tags: [Machine learning, analytical predictors, neural networks, unsupervised learning]
 categories: []
 date: 2021-03-09T23:56:43+01:00